jacob-horton/flipster/README.md

 ## API

-- The backend of the website
+- The backend api of the website
 - Handles connecting to database
 - Uses `actix` for serving the API and `sqlx` to connect to the database
 - Written in Rust 🦀